 Following cord blood collection and when the placenta is expelled, the doctor will cut as much of the umbilical cord as possible and place it into the container supplied in the Cells for Life collection kit.
 The container will be sealed and placed in a medical biohazard bag and returned to Cells for Life for processing and storage.

 What happens if we need the stems cells?

 What if cord blood and cord tissue is not collected at my hospital?

 Occasionally, there are hospitals that do not collect cord blood or cord tissue.
 We will do our best to overcome this.
 We will even offer to help the staff with the collection.

-No. But accreditation is the only guarantee a parent can have about the quality system and operating procedures at a cord blood bank.
-The standards recommended by AABB (formerly known as American Association of Blood Banks) and FACT have become the industry standard.
+No, but accreditation is the only guarantee a parent can have about the quality system and operating procedures at a cord blood bank.
+The standards recommended by AABB (formerly known as American Association of Blood Banks) have become the industry standard.
 Please note that membership in the AABB is not the same as accreditation by the AABB.

 Bear in mind that the end user of cord blood, will be a transplant physician.
 That physician is unlikely to use a sample which is from a bank without accreditation, regardless of what reassurances the bank issues.

-Family banking in Canada costs, on average, $1,080 – $1,200 (plus tax) for the first year and $125/year thereafter.
-Many banks offer financing or payment options which make it more affordable for parents.
+Family banking in Canada costs, on average, $1,200 (plus taxes) for the first year and $153/year thereafter.
+However, many family banks offer financing or payment options which make it more affordable for parents.

 In Canada, the ability to bank publically also depends on the expectant parent’s physical location.
 For example, those delivering at hospitals not serviced by a public bank cannot donate.